 - You are not bound to any pre-defined charter yacht specification, with an undesirable cabin layout and garish yacht branding on the hull.

-- Your yacht is looked after by the managing agent, so it really becomes turn-key enjoyment, with no worries, stresses or administration to get bogged down in.
-Your monthly payment covers everything, so no hidden surprises to jump out at you.
+- Your yacht is looked after by a managing agent, so you get turn-key enjoyment, with no worries, stresses or administration to get bogged down in.
+Your monthly payment covers everything, so there are no hidden surprises jumping out at you.

-- Given there is a yacht manager and a Partnership Agreement, there is less of a need for committee meetings to discuss things, there is always someone to organise all yacht-related tasks and administration.
+- Given there is a yacht manager and a Partnership Agreement, there is less of a need for committee meetings and there is always someone to organise all yacht-related tasks and administration.
 In the case of any disagreements between syndicate members, the managing agent can act as Chairperson and Arbiter, thus making part ownership hassle-free.

-- A syndicate keeps useage low, ownership tight, and ensures greater accessibility.
+- A syndicate keeps usage low, ownership tight, and ensures greater accessibility.

 - Bring in replacement members to those who may wish to move on.